dokempf/xeus-cling-cmake-setup/README.md

 * A working installation of xeus-cling.
 The [currently preferred way is by using anaconda](https://github.com/jupyter-xeus/xeus-cling).
 * Your project needs to build shared libraries (e.g. by setting `BUILD_SHARED_LIBS=ON` in CMake)
-* Your project needs to be able successfully build with Clang 5.
+* Your project needs to be able to successfully build with Clang 5.

 ## How to use it in your code.